aidenstud/IS-477-Project/StatusReport.md

-# IS477 Project
+# IS477 Project Status Report

-**Overview:**

-New York City is one of the most densely populated cities in the world, with millions of people relying on public transportation every day to get to work, school, and other destinations.
-Because of this, reliable public transit is crucial -- even the smallest delays can throw someone off course, and put them behind schedule.
-For this project, we will specifically be focusing on the MTA subway delays in 2024, analyzing patterns, causes, and passenger impacts to improve subway reliability and passenger experience.

-**Research Question(s):**
+### Research Question(s):

-What are the most common delays?
+* Q1: What are the most common delays?
 Do they occur often?

-For each subway line and each month, how many delay-causing incidents occurred, and what was the corresponding Total Additional Platform Time (total APT) experienced by all riders?
+* **Q2: For each subway line and each month, how many delay-causing incidents occurred, and what was the corresponding Total Additional Platform Time (total APT) experienced by all riders?**

-Which train line has the most delays?
+* Q3: Which train line has the most delays?
 Is the cause for the delay the same each time?
 Are delays frequent?

-Which train line (delays) have the longest wait times?
+* Q4: Which train line (delays) have the longest wait times?

-Which months (in 2024) had the worst customer experience overall, such as longer wait times?
+* Q5: Which months (in 2024) had the worst customer experience overall, such as longer wait times?

-Do planned maintenance activities (Planned ROW Work delays) correspond to improved service delivered in later months?
+* Q6: Do planned maintenance activities (Planned ROW Work delays) correspond to improved service delivered in later months?

-**Team:**
+### Team:

 * Data Collection and Integration Lead - Victoria
 * Data Integrity Check Lead - Victoria